Program Description and Mission

 Event Coordinators support each of the CHA primary languages.
 Each Coordinator is bilingual and bi-cultural.

 CHA currently has four Event Coordinators with each focusing on a different language group or specialty area: Haitian-speaking, Portuguese-speaking, Spanish-speaking, and Breast Health.
 The Coordinators work with the VHA Program Coordinator to provide communication and support to VHAs.

 Success Stories and Awards

 Since its inception, the VHA Program has trained over 500 VHAs who live and work in Cambridge, Somerville, Everett, Malden and surrounding communities.
-Collectively these VHAs speak 16 different languages.
-In 2011, Program staff and volunteers organized or participated in 122 events in the community, collaborating with more than 100 community-based organizations and churches and reaching over 5,000 community members.
+Collectively these VHAs speak over a dozen different languages.
+In 2014, Program staff and volunteers organized or participated in nearly 100 events in the community, collaborating with more than two dozen community-based organizations and churches.

 The VHA Program has received numerous awards, including the prestigious National Association of Public Hospitals' Community and Patient-Service Award in 2004, a 2005 Nova Award, a top honor from the American Public Health Association, and the National Minority Quality Forum's Booker T. Washington Award for Wellness in Minority Health in 2008.